SirSevenG/mm2_testenv_composer/base_komodo/README.md

 # Komodod ubuntu-based container

-Builds komodo from github, branch $KOMODO_BRANCH Daemon started by user 3003, files in ./docker directory will be placed /.komodo directory.
+Builds komodo from github, branch $KOMODO_BRANCH

+Daemon started by user 3003

+Files in ./docker directory will be placed in /.komodo directory.